 Provision of a high quality hotel is now well on the way to being delivered, with Village Hotels developing a 153-bedroom business-class hotel with conference and leisure facilities, restaurant and a coffee shop.
 For further details about Village Hotel see below.

 Companies based at Basing View are also within easy walking distance of the town centre’s extensive retail and leisure facilities and now have access to additional green space with the opening of a new pocket park adjacent to the new Village Hotel.

 New hotel for Basing View

-Construction is underway for the new Village Hotel, which is expected to open in early 2020, and will provide additional amenities for companies based at Basing View.
+Construction of the new Village Hotel is expected to complete in January and will provide additional amenities for companies based at Basing View.

 Enterprise Zone benefits